 Website development and maintenance.

-Experience with farm animal care (horses and chickens).
+Experience with farm animal care (horses, sheep, chickens).

 Also below you will see a list of specific projects.